You Don't Need To Keep It Together

-When I lost my friend to brain cancer, I didn't know how to react.
-I couldn't focus on work and started clenching my jaw at night.
-I was emotionally numb and couldn't cry at his memorial.
-I thought something was wrong with me and questioned if I was grieving properly.
+When I lost my friend to brain cancer, I thought something was wrong with me.
+I couldn't cry at his memorial.
+I was numb and couldn't focus.
+I questioned if I was even grieving "properly."

-Six months later, I got a message that my Grandma had a medical emergency and I needed to say goodbye.
-And then the tears came.
-I cried like I had never cried in my life and felt the physical pain of my heart being ripped apart.
-My grief didn't fit into the 5 stage grief model and time wasn't going to heal how I felt.
+Six months later, when my Grandma died, everything broke open.
+I cried like I'd never cried before and felt the physical pain of my heart being ripped apart.
+My grief didn't fit the 5-stage model, and time wasn't healing anything.

 Eliezer Moreno, MSW, RSW